statsmodels/statsmodels/docs/source/about.rst

 -------

 Most results have been verified with at least one other statistical package:
 R, Stata or SAS.
-The guiding principal for the initial rewrite and for continued development is that all numbers have to be verified.
+The guiding principle for the initial rewrite and for continued development is that all numbers have to be verified.
 Some statistical methods are tested with Monte Carlo studies.
 While we strive to follow this test driven approach, there is no guarantee that the code is